-This foundation degree is designed to give all students a good grounding of equine knowledge and practical skills, alongside the higher education academic skills expected at this level.
-It also offers significantly scientific modules, in order to give graduates a rounded programme of study and ensure they reach the level of academia and scientific understanding often asked for in graduate job roles.
-Students will be analysing and evaluating, using scientific literature to reinforce their findings.
-The college have a multitude of industry links which we have been working with for the past twenty years, integrating work based learning with higher education and is therefore suitable both for students planning to work with horses and for students looking for a rounded graduate education in an interesting and challenging subject area, with the added advantage of additional vocational qualifications.
-The course also offers a route to join the top-up year already validated and run by BMC, the BSc (Hons) Equine Performance Science (top up) or progression routes to other Universities offering the BSc Top Up in a various range of specialisms.
+This Foundation Degree is designed to give students a good grounding in Equine knowledge and practical skills, in addition to developing the academic skills expected at this level of study.
+Students are also required to undertake modules with a specific science focus in order to give them a rounded programme of study and ensure they reach the level of academia and scientific understanding often required in graduate job roles.
+Students will learn how to analyse and evaluate, and will use scientific literature to reinforce their findings.
+The College has a multitude of industry links which we have developed over the past twenty years, enabling us to integrate work based learning with Higher Education.
+This course is therefore suitable both for students planning to work with horses and for students looking for a rounded education in an interesting and challenging subject area, with the added advantage of additional vocational qualifications.
+The course also offers a route to join the Top-Up year already validated and run by BMC, the BSc (Hons) Equine Performance Science (Top-Up), or progression to other Universities offering the BSc Top-Up in a various range of specialisms.

-The equine department and higher education facilities at BMC have recently been improved and expanded considerably.
-We now have a rehabilitation centre purely for the use of our students, containing a solarium, aqua treadmill and practical areas; two indoor arenas (60m x 30m; 20m x 40m) plus an extensive outdoor competition arena (80m x 40m) and warm up (20m x 40m); mechanical horse; new bespoke science laboratories including a state of the art dissection laboratory.
+The Equine department and Higher Education facilities at BMC have recently undergone a considerable expansion, facilitating vast improvements.
+We now have an Equine Rehabilitation Centre containing a solarium, aqua treadmill and practical areas; two indoor arenas (60m x 30m; 20m x 40m); an extensive outdoor competition arena (80m x 40m) and warm up area (20m x 40m); mechanical horse; new bespoke science laboratories including a state-of-the-art dissection laboratory.
 There is stabling for up to 36 horses, many of which BMC own and can be used by students for weekend competitions.
-We have good links across departments, allowing students from Sport and Animal Management courses to share resources and see other aspects of industry, or use lateral thinking to use equipment from the sport science laboratory.
+We have good links across departments, allowing students from Sport and Animal Management courses to share resources and see other aspects of the industry.
+This also allows Equine students to benefit from use of the Sports Science laboratory.

 - Year 1: 72 UCAS points.
 Vocational Relevant Level 3 or 3 A levels (1 x Science preferred)